 Once you’ve found out where you stand, if you need to, here are some ways you can boost your credit score…

 1. Take on some credit, and manage it carefully

-Get a credit card, and use it for small, regular payments.
+Get a credit card Link opens in a new window, and use it for small, regular payments.
 Credit reference agencies need to build a record of how you manage debts, so taking on some form of credit is important.
 But pay off more than the minimum amount each month and, ideally, wipe out the lot.

 Becky Derbyshire, 39, a lifestyle blogger from Cirencester, Gloucestershire, says:

 I only realised the importance of using a credit card when my husband and I applied for a mortgage.
 I had a good score because I was using a card regularly, and paying it off, but he didn’t because he wasn’t, and this was a problem.
 Since then, we’ve both had separate credit cards and used them to pay for things like food and petrol.
 Now, we both have good scores!

 Shopping around for the best deals is financially savvy.
 However, using the same credit card accounts over several years can improve your score.
 Jones from Experian says: